anonymous123-code/quilt-bisect/README.md

 - This project uses Loader Plugins, `-Dloader.experimental.allow_loading_plugins=true` needs to be added to your JVM arguments.
 - Move the mods you want to test into a directory called `modsToBisect` in your minecraft folder
-- If your game crashes, a dialog will open asking if you want to bisect, else click the start bisect button at the top of your screen, and you will be prompted to give your issue a name
+- If your game crashes, a dialog will open asking if you want to bisect, else click the start bisect button at the top of your screen, and you will be prompted to give your issue a name.
 - The game will automatically restart.
 Try to reproduce the issues you had before.
   - If everything is fine, click the `No Issue` button
   - If you have an issue click the `Manual Issue` button, and select the issue you are having or create a new one